-Following a degree in Psychology, my professional career spanned both psychological research and practice, in both inpatient and outpatient settings.
+Following an honours degree in Psychology, my professional career spanned both psychological research and practice, in both inpatient and outpatient settings.
 Postgraduate research was spent exploring the effects of early harsh discipline on adult mental health and it was around this time in 2002 that I began training to work with couples.
 This was where I was introduced to psychosexual therapy and was drawn to it immediately.
 I decided to focus my career in this area and went on to gain valuable experience working within three Relate centres (London, Cambridge and Essex) and within my own independent practice in North London.

 Life took me to Scotland early in 2007, where I established a private practice specialising in sexual and relationship therapy here in Broughty Ferry, expanding my practice to Aberdeen in April 2012 both privately and then joining Relationships Scotland to work with NHS referrals.
 I have extensive experience of working with couples and individuals experiencing sexual and relationship difficulties.